SunSerega/SAC/README.md

 2. Compile "PackAll.pas";
 3. Start "PackAll.exe".

-When its done - it would say "Ready".\
+When its done - it would say "Ready" in green text.\
 Then, use one of installing methods, to apply your build.

 </details>